aws-amplify/docs/docs/start/getting-started/fragments/android/integrate.md

   This code creates a Todo item with two properties: a name and a description.
 This is a plain object that isn't stored in DataStore yet.

-1. Below that, add the code to save the item to DataStore:
+1. Below that, add the code to save the item to DataStore.
+For Kotlin, you will notice the lifecycleScope.launch wrapper.
+This is because the save operation is a [suspending coroutine](https://kotlinlang.org/docs/composing-suspending-functions.html#concurrent-using-async) which is new with [Amplify's Kotlin Facade](https://docs.amplify.aws/lib/project-setup/coroutines/q/platform/android)

   <amplify-block-switcher>
   <amplify-block name="Java">